 After 24 hours carefully take the egg out and replace it with fresh vinegar and let it sit (12-24 hrs) till it becomes a completely “naked” egg.
 Try experimenting with adding food coloring to the vinegar mix!

 There are so many educational crafts that you can do with your kids to help them learn and have fun at the same time.
 Below you can find projects for all different age groups and interests, so there is sure to be something that your child will love.
 Crafting is a great way to keep kids occupied on a rainy day or during winter and summer breaks.
 Here are some of our favorite educational crafts for kids.

 Roll out Sugar Cookie Dough and pinch the ends together.
 Set the shapes on a cookie sheet on top of foil.
 Crush up any hard candy and sprinkle it evenly inside the dough parameters.
 You and your kids will LOVE the surprising and unique stained glass effect each cookie has!

-This is for the younger kids.
-My daughter will spend forever making bracelets and necklaces out of fruit loops.
+What a great way to work on fine motor skills.
+Up the learning potential by talking about colors and patterns.
+Most young kids will spend forever making bracelets and necklaces out of fruit loops.
 Just grab some yarn and tie off one end with a fruit loop.
 Now no matter what age they can start stringing the cereal through.
 They don’t usually get fruit loops as cereal so it’s an extra special treat!

-Selina is an interior designer that loves the thrill of turning drab to fab on a budget.
+Selina blogs at CreativeJuicesDecor.
+She is an interior designer that loves the thrill of turning drab to fab on a budget.
 She and her husband live in the Northwest with their 3 young children.
-Along with a passion for design, Selina loves crafting, scrapbooking, cooking and has been playing the violin since the age of 3.
+Along with a passion for design, Selina loves crafting, scrapbooking, and cooking and has been playing the violin since the age of 3.